Vincent3003/Analyze-Layoff-Data/README.md

 - layoff_clean.csv: A cleaned version of the original data with standardized fields and corrected entries.
 - layoff_USA_clean.csv: A filtered version of the cleaned data, including only entries for companies based in the USA.

-**Methods:**
-The analysis workflow includes the following:
+**⚠️ Key challenges:**

+- Identified top factors driving layoffs across industries and growth stages.
+- Analyzed the impact of attributes like company location, funding levels, and industry type.
+- Resolved issues related to missing values, data inconsistencies, and quality.

+**🎯 Objectives:**

-- Data Cleaning: Performed in Python to ensure the accuracy and consistency of the dataset.
+- Clean and preprocess the layoff data to ensure accuracy and consistency.
-- Exploratory Data Analysis (EDA): Visualizations and exploratory analysis to identify trends and patterns in layoff data.
+- Conduct exploratory data analysis (EDA) to identify initial patterns and insights in layoff trends.
-- Predictive Modeling: Utilizing linear regression, decision tree regression and random forest regression models to make insightful predictions and understand key factors influencing layoffs."

-**Key Results:**
+- Develop predictive models using machine learning techniques to determine key factors affecting layoffs and to predict layoff trends based on company attributes.

+** 🛠️ Method & Tools:**

+- **Python:** Data cleaning, EDA, and predictive modeling.
+- **ML Models:** Decision Tree, Random Forest, Linear Regression.
+- **EDA:** Identified trends by industry, quarter, and geography.

+**📈 Impact & Insights:**

-- Meta has the highest funds raised and the largest layoff count in the USA and globally.
+- **Meta** led in total layoffs and funding raised (globally and in the USA).
-- Quarter 1 of 2023 saw the highest number of layoffs worldwide and within the USA.
+- **Q1 2023** saw the highest global and U.S. layoff volume.
-- The Retail, Consumer, and Other industries have the highest layoff counts globally and in the USA.
+- **Retail, Consumer, and Other Industries** had the highest global layoff counts.
-- San Francisco has the highest number of layoffs in the USA, likely due to the high concentration of companies in the area.

-**Model Evaluation Results:**
-- Linear Regression: This model had a very low R² score (close to zero) on both the training and test data, with an MSE of 494,584.
-This indicates that linear regression struggled to capture the relationships in the data, likely due to layoff trends' complex or non-linear nature.
-- Decision Tree: The decision tree model performed well, achieving high R² scores (0.995) on both the training and test data.
-This suggests that the decision tree effectively captured patterns in the layoff data.
-However, it’s still essential to be cautious of overfitting, as decision trees can sometimes memorize the training data.
-- Random Forest: The random forest model showed a high R² score (0.850) on the training data but a significantly lower R² score (0.238) on the test data, with an MSE of 377,025.
-This discrepancy indicates that the random forest model may be overfitting and could benefit from further tuning to improve generalization to new data.

-**Recommendations:**
-- Focus on Optimizing Decision Tree Models: Given their superior performance, focus on refining decision trees as the primary model.
-- Implement Cross-Validation: Use cross-validation across all models to ensure robust performance and reduce overfitting.
-- Regularization Techniques for Linear Regression: Test Ridge or Lasso regression as alternatives to simple linear regression, as these techniques may improve generalization and handle multicollinearity.
+- **U.S.** led in total layoffs; San Francisco showed the highest city-level concentration.